Sja-88/Image_Inpainting/README.md

 # Image Inpainting
 Matlab codes for some exemplar-based image inpainting/object removal algorithms.
 Including a variant exemplar-based and enhanced patch priority image inpainting algorithm developed during my master's study (Fall 2019).

-The code for Criminisi's algorithm are from: https://github.com/ikuwow/inpainting_criminisi2004.
+Part of the code for Criminisi's algorithm is developed by Sooraj Bhat and from: https://github.com/ikuwow/inpainting_criminisi2004.
-Other codes are developed based on it.
+All other codes are developed based on this repository.

 # Reference